 - 5G (sub-6GHz all models, mmWave some models)

-The OnePlus 8 Pro is the company’s most “pro” device yet.
+At launch, the OnePlus 8 Pro was the company’s most “pro” device ever.
 It delivers on features and specs that can finally trade punches against the best from Samsung and others.
-Normally, you’re forced to compromise a bit when you buy a OnePlus device in exchange for cost.
+Normally, you’re forced to compromise a bit when you buy a OnePlus device in exchange for the cost.
 With the 8 Pro, OnePlus has flipped the script and gone all-in on features — even if it increased the price to true flagship levels.

 Read more: OnePlus 8 and OnePlus 8 Pro specs explained